 « Back to all events

-TEG will be attending this year’s MA Exhibition in Belfast, 8th-9th October 2018.
+TEG will be attending this year’s MA Exhibition in Brighton, 3rd-4th October 2019.
 You can find us in the Networks Hub, in the MA Exhibition, with other sector organisations.

-TEG’s Professional Development Manager, Charlotte Dew, will be presenting ‘A proposal for removing barriers to lending and borrowing’, based on the organisation’s work with Arts Council England (ACE), the National Museums Director’s Council (NMDC) and Art Fund on the Preparing to Borrow programme, since April 2017, at the ERC 18, on 18th November 2018.
+TEG’s Professional Development Manager, Charlotte Dew, presented ‘A proposal for removing barriers to lending and borrowing’, based on the organisation’s work with Arts Council England (ACE), the National Museums Director’s Council (NMDC) and Art Fund on the Preparing to Borrow programme, since April 2017, at the ERC 18, on 18th November 2018.

-The paper, part of the Refresh conference stream, will propose a framework for removing barriers to lending and borrowing faced most especially, but not exclusively, by those looking to lend or borrow for the first time.
-Using the findings from TEG’s ‘Lending and Borrowing Experiences Report’ (Dew:2017) as a starting point, it will outline the barriers, and how through a framework of training, mentoring and small procedural changes these may be removed, resulting in fruitful partnerships, benefiting participating institutions, as well as the public through the resulting exhibitions.
-It will argue that change of this nature is only possible when organisations are open to collaboration; that borrowing activity should be considered a partnership, not a transactional activity.
+The paper was part of the Refresh conference stream.
+Using the findings from TEG’s ‘Lending and Borrowing Experiences Report’ (Dew:2017) as a starting point, it outlines the barriers, and how through a framework of training, mentoring and small procedural changes these may be removed, resulting in fruitful partnerships, benefiting participating institutions, as well as the public through the resulting exhibitions.
+It argues that change of this nature is only possible when organisations are open to collaboration; that borrowing activity should be considered a partnership, not a transactional activity.

 We launched the TEG Lending and Borrowing Experiences Report on Thursday 16th November.
 Thank you to everyone who joined us in Manchester.